jointogetherhq/jointogether.online/_posts/2023-07-07-internationalisation.markdown

 All text used in Join Together's online join forms is driven by a number of locale files.
 This makes it easy for us to offer support in any language.
-For unions who want to offer recruitment in Welsh or Irish, or recruit in industries where many workers don't speak English as a first language, we can work with the union, members or a translation service to create the appropriate locales, then add them to the join form.
+For unions who want to offer recruitment in Welsh or Irish, or recruit in industries where many workers don't speak English as a first language, we can work with the union, members or a translation service to create the appropriate translations, then add them to the join form.
 The correct language will be selected and displayed by the applicant's browser settings, whether on their computer or phone.
 If applicants prefer, they can simply switch the language of the form.